The Horseshoe Wedding Tradition

 What Kind of Horseshoe to Use?

-Traditionally a real horseshoe would be given to the bride, but these days you can create something a little more modern that still ties in the tradition but it doesn’t have to be an actual metal horseshoe as sometimes they can be hard to source.
+Traditionally a real horseshoe would be given to the bride.
+These days you can create something a little more modern that still ties in the tradition.
+It doesn’t have to be an actual metal horseshoe as sometimes they can be hard to source.

 It makes it extra special if the horseshoe is homemade for the bride.